DaoVuDat/go-project-management-api/README.md

   - Initialize your PostgreSQL database.
   - Install and configure sqlc for generating Go code from SQL.

-- [x] **Integrate Go-chi Router**
+- [x] **Integrate Echo Framework**
-  - Implement routes and handlers using the go-chi router for a clean and efficient API structure.
+  - Implement routes and handlers using the Echo router for a clean and efficient API structure.

 - [x] **Add Air for Hot Reloading**
   - Install Air to enable automatic reloading during development.